raonyguimaraes/mendelmd/docs/source/installation.rst

 OMIM Data
 =========

-You need to register an account at OMIM: http://omim.org/downloads and submit a download request to get a file named "morbidmap".
+You will need to register an account in OMIM: http://omim.org/downloads and submit a download request to get a file named "morbidmap".

 After obtaining this file you need to put it inside this folder:
 "mendelmd\_source/data/omim/".

 Docker
 ======